 - Photographs of your injuries

 It is at this point that the insurance company for the other driver may offer counter-evidence suggesting that your actions contributed to the crash or that your medical condition existed before the accident.
-Your attorney will defend you against these charges to maximize the value of your claim.
+Your personal injury attorney will defend you against these charges to maximize the value of your claim.

 The Final Element: Proving Damages